 Interactive Map with all attractions from this Madrid Bucket List Challenge:

-Let’s start: Museums & Exhibitions in Madrid you have to visit!
+Let’s start: Museums & other must-do activities in Madrid!

 1. See the “Guernica” painting by Picasso at the Reina Sofía Museum